Rover 600 Series: Versions

-Badging was determined by engine size: 618 models had 1.8 litre engines, 620 had 2.0 engines, 623 had 2.3 litre engines.
-With the exception of the T-Series 620ti, all petrol engines were sourced from Honda, and all diesel versions were L-series units.
+Badging indicated engine size: 618 models had 1.8 litre engines, 620 had 2.0 engines, 623 had 2.3 litre engines.
+With the exception of the T-Series 620ti, all petrol engines were sourced from Honda, and the diesel version used the Rover L-series engine.
 The Rover K-series engine was not used in the 600.

 The 600 was available in a number of different trims.
 All models had power steering, electric front windows, remote central locking with alarm and immobiliser and tinted windows.
 The Si had split rear seats, Si Auto and above got a sunroof.
 SLi trim added electric rear windows and wooden door trim; GSi models received 15" multispoke alloys and full leather trim.

 From 1994, all cars had a driver's airbag.
 The 623iS had half leather trim and a small lip spoiler on its boot.
 The ti featured a set of 16" six spoke alloys with uprated suspension, 'Torsen' gearbox and a dark half leather interior.